opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

      // The @Advice method that defines the intercept callback.
 It is important this method does not require any
      // classes of the 3rd-party library to be loaded, because the classes may not be present in the class loader
      // from where the intercept rule is being defined.
-All of the OpenTracing instrumentation logic into the
+All of the OpenTracing integration logic into the
      // 3rd-party library must be defined in the TargetAgentIntercept class (in this example).
      @Advice.OnMethodExit
      public static void exit(final @Advice.Origin String origin, @Advice.Return(readOnly = false, typing = Typing.DYNAMIC) Object returned) throws Exception {